 What Actually Happened

-POET makes optical interposers, chips that integrate electronics and photonics on a single platform.
-The technology matters because data centers are running into bandwidth bottlenecks where electrical signals meet fiber optics.
-POET's approach eliminates some of the packaging steps that make traditional optical modules expensive.
+POET makes optical interposers — chips that integrate electronics and photonics on a single platform.
+Data centers need them because electrical signals bottleneck where copper meets fiber optics.
+POET's design cuts out packaging steps that drive up the cost of traditional optical modules.

 The Catch

 A company doing $1mn in trailing twelve-month revenue just doubled in a week.
-Read that again.
-The forward P/E is infinite because analysts don't have enough earnings visibility to model one.
-Jim Cramer said he's "not ready to recommend chasing" at these levels, and while Cramer's track record is its own discussion, the instinct is right.
+The forward P/E is infinite because analysts can't model earnings that don't exist yet.
+Jim Cramer said he's "not ready to recommend chasing" at these levels.
+His track record is its own conversation, but the caution is warranted.

-POET has been public for over a decade and is only now generating its first meaningful orders.
-The optical interconnect space is competitive.
-Broadcom, Marvell, and Coherent all play here with actual revenue at scale.
+POET has been public for over a decade and is only now booking its first real orders.
+The optical interconnect market is crowded.
+Broadcom, Marvell, and Coherent all sell here with actual revenue at scale.
 Supply deal announcements without disclosed dollar values are the corporate equivalent of "trust me."
-Until POET reports a quarter with real order backlog numbers, the stock price is a napkin sketch of what the company might become.
+Until POET reports a quarter with concrete backlog numbers, the stock price is a bet on what the company might become — not what it is.

 Bottom Line

-The technology story is real.
-Data center optical interconnects are a genuine growth market, and POET's interposer approach has theoretical cost advantages.
-But 120% in a week prices in a lot of theoretical advantage.
-This is a stock for investors who size positions knowing they could give back half the move on a single disappointing earnings call.
-The number to watch is simple: quarterly revenue.
-When it goes from $1mn trailing to something with a second digit, the thesis starts to work.
+This is a stock for investors who size positions knowing they could lose half the gain on one bad earnings call.
+The metric that matters: quarterly revenue.
+When it moves from $1mn trailing to something with a second digit, the thesis has legs.
 Until then, it's a trade, not an investment.

 POET Technologies doesn't have a Basis Report yet.
 Generate a free POET analysis here to see the full financial picture.